trackmania-rl/tmrl/README.md

 * **Different types of observation:**
 The car can use either a LIDAR (Light Detection and Ranging) computed from snapshots or the raw unprocessed snapshots in order to perceive its environment
-_(note: you can only use the LIDAR so far)_.
+_(note: only the LIDAR is supported at the moment, the rest is WIP)_.

 * **Models:**
 To process LIDAR measurements, `tmrl` uses a Multi-Layer Perceptron (MLP) or a Recurrent Neural Network (RNN).
-To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN) _(note: you can only use the MLP so far)_.
+To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN) _(note: only the MLP is supported at the moment, the rest is WIP)_.

 ### Developer features:
 * **Real-Time Gym environment:**
 `tmrl` comes with a real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
 Once `tmrl` is installed, it is easy to use this environment in your own training framework.
 More information [here](#gym-environment).

 * **Distributed training:**
-Our training framework is based on a single-server / multiple-clients architecture.
+The training framework is based on a single-server / multiple-clients architecture.
 It enables collecting samples locally on one or several computers and training distantly on a High Performance Computing cluster.
 Find out more [here](#distant-training-architecture).